 A non-linear fit item is used to control data fitting by non-linear regression.
 This item specifies the data source and equation to use, and also presents the results of the data fitting.
-The item is created from the main GraFit window using the Add | Non-linear Fit command.
+The item is created from the main GraFit window using the Add > Non-linear Fit command.
 The non-linear fit window itself contains a tabbed dialog box with several panes that are used to specify how the fit is calculated.
 Each of these panes is discussed below.
-Data fitting involves making appropriate selections in the Settings pane (and possibly one or more of the other panes as described below), then selecting the Calculate | Fit Data command.
-After fitting the data the results can viewed from the Results pane.
+Data fitting involves making appropriate selections in the Settings pane (and possibly one or more of the other panes as described below), then selecting the Fit Data command34 on the Home tab.
+After fitting the data the results can be viewed from the Results pane.